SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-You can refer to the [`ssseg/configs` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/configs) for more examples about implementing some training tricks by setting `params_rules`.

-Finally, if you want to customize the optimizer by yourselves during developing, you should first create a new file in [`ssseg/modules/models/optimizers` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/optimizers), *e.g.*, `ssseg/modules/models/optimizers/sgd.py`.

-Then, you can define the optimization algorithm in this file by yourselves, *e.g.*,
+This is commonly used to prevent regularization on embeddings or normalization layers.
+For more real-world examples of how to leverage `params_rules` for custom optimization strategies, please refer to the [`ssseg/configs`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/configs) directory.

+If you need to implement a custom optimizer for advanced use cases, you can easily extend SSSegmentation by following these steps.

+(1) Define Your Optimizer

+Create a new Python file in the [`ssseg/modules/models/optimizers`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/optimizers), *e.g.*, `sgd.py`.
+In this file, you can define your custom optimizer class according to your specific requirements,

 ```python
 class SGD():